dlaub3/blog/typescript/getting-started-with-fpts.md

 ---
 date: 2021-07-19
-title: Getting started with `fp-ts`
+title: Getting started with `fp-ts` in React
 description: Get up to speed quickly with `fp-ts`
 draft: true
 categories: [aws]